Saidkarim2000/FaceDetector/README.md

-# FaceDetector app that is written using Python language and OpenCV library
+# FaceDetector program that is written using Python language and OpenCV library